sky0walker99/WeCode-Ai-Learning/README.md

     - Feynman Technique
     - User-defined custom learning methods
 - Dynamic User Expertise Level:
-    - The model can gauge the user’s expertise level and adjust its responses accordingly.
+    - The AI gauges the user's proficiency level and adapts its explanations and difficulty accordingly.
 - User Interaction:
     - Users can choose their preferred teaching methods and create their own.

-## Learning Techniques
+### Learning Techniques

-- Socratic Method: Engages users by asking guided questions to deepen understanding.
+- Socratic Method: Engages learners through probing questions that challenge them to think critically and discover answers on their own.
-- Feynman Technique: Simplifies complex ideas to basic concepts, ensuring full comprehension.
+- Feynman Technique:  Forces learners to explain concepts in simple terms, ensuring mastery of the subject matter.
-- Customizable Methods: Users can design their own teaching methods tailored to their learning style.
+- Customizable Methods: Offers flexibility for users to craft their own teaching strategies, adapting the assistant to personal preferences and needs.
-## AI Model Architecture
+## AI Model Architectures

 The system relies on a multi-layered model structure that adapts its responses dynamically